Using Web Templates as Components in Microsoft Power Pages

 The first step is to define the Card component in the web template.
 This is where the HTML and Liquid code come together.
 Below is an example of how we might structure the code in our template:

-To get the data for a specific article, we need to run a FetchXML query that retrieves the Post record.
+To get the data for a specific article, we can run a FetchXML query that retrieves the Post record details.
 FetchXML is a proprietary query language used in Microsoft Dataverse to fetch data from tables.
 Below is a simple example of a FetchXML query that retrieves the most recent post from the Post table:

 Why Use Web Templates and Components in Power Pages?

-- is flexibility makes it easy to build sophisticated websites that integrate seamlessly with your backend data.
+- Flexibility makes it easy to build sophisticated websites that integrate seamlessly with your backend data.
 Whether you're displaying a list of articles, user profiles, or other data, web templates and FetchXML queries can help you bring your content to life.